ilrexho2011/Mastering_AI_Engineer_Agentic_Track/setup/SETUP-PC.md

 2. In the Settings search bar, type "venv"
 3. In the field "Path to folder with a list of Virtual Environments" put the path to the project root, like C:\Users\username\projects\agents
 And then try again.

-If you have any problems, I've included a Guide called [troubleshooting.ipynb](troubleshooting.ipynb) to figure it out.

-Please do message me or email me at ed@edwarddonner.com if this doesn't work or if I can help with anything.
-I can't wait to hear how you get on.